 In lieu of flowers, please consider donating to either the Maple Valley Senior Center or Seattle Children’s Hospital.

-To plant a tree in memory of Juel Ivan Oen, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Juel Ivan Oen, please visit our floral store.